How to Stretch Your Back When You Wake Up: 10 Simple Exercises to Incorporate into Your Routine

 Comment étirer son dos au réveil : 10 exercices simples à intégrer dans votre routine

 Have you ever woken up with a stiff back?
-If so, you’re not alone.
+If so, you're not alone.
 Muscular back pain can turn a quiet morning into an unpleasant chore.
-Luckily, stretching your back when you wake up can make all the difference in preparing your body, relieving back tension, and improving your posture.
+Fortunately, stretching your back when you wake up can make all the difference in preparing your body, relieving back tension, and improving your posture.

 Why stretch your back in the morning?

-Prepare your body after a night's sleep.
+Prepare your body after a night's sleep

 Improve your blood circulation and flexibility.